samrajuadapt/mobile-ticket/README.md

     "embed_iFrame": {
         "value": "false",
-        "description": "Flag indicating the enable or disable X-FRAME-OPTIONS in http header to block iframe" }
+        "description": "Flag indicating the enable or disable X-FRAME-OPTIONS in http header to block iframe" },
+    "tls_version": {
+        "value": "",
+        "description": "Flag indicationg TLS version of the server.
+Possible values 'TLSv1_method', 'TLSv1_1_method' and 'TLSv1_2_method.
+Recommend for TLS 1.2 or later and keep it empty when use the latest version."
+    }
 }
 ```